readthedocs/sphinx-autoapi/docs/reference/config.rst

 	and you will need to include the generated documentation in a TOC tree entry yourself.

+.. confval:: autoapi_include_inheritance_graphs

+	Defalut: ``False``

+	Whether to include inheritance diagrams in generated class documentation.
+	This is a shortcut for needing to edit the templates yourself.
+	It makes use of the :mod:`sphinx.ext.inheritance_diagram` extension, and requires `Graphviz <https://graphviz.org/>`_ to be installed.

 .. confval:: autoapi_include_summaries

 	Default: ``False``